getodk/docs/docs-syntax-guide.rst

   We use :rst:dir:`toctree` directives as our primary way of organizing the documentation for readers.
 We do not organize the source ``rst`` files into subfolders.

   The reason is that if we put them into topic-related subfolders, it would affect the URI of the document.
-Keeping all of our document files in the a single flat directory results in a flat URI structure; every page's URI looks like ``docs.opendatakit.org/page-name``.
+Keeping all of our document files in a single flat directory results in a flat URI structure.
+Every page's URI looks like ``docs.opendatakit.org/page-name``.

   If we used subdirectories, then our URIs would look like ``docs.opendatakit.org/subdirectory-name/page-name``.
 This would mean that our URIs would change every time we moved a document from one folder to another, greatly increasing the time cost and broken-link risk of reorganizing the docs.

 .. _sections-titles: